Skip to Content

 Texas is one of the few states that punish drug crimes particularly harshly.
 Many people spend years in prison for drug possession offenses involving small amounts of marijuana and end up suffering the consequences for decades.
 Other states may only impose fines and up to one year in jail for similar offenses, demonstrating the seriousness of drug crimes in Texas.
 As such, prosecutors waste no time in building their cases against the accused and work hard to put suspected drug offenders behind bars and off the streets.

-Types of Drug Charges We Defend Against
+Types of Drug Charges Our Drug Attorneys in Fort Worth Defend Against

 Texas categorizes drugs as narcotics, depressants, stimulants and hallucinogens.
 You could face various types of drug charges in Texas, all of which depend on the nature of your reported crime, including the type and amount of drugs allegedly involved.